DanielSvub/anytype/README.md

 ```

 ### Export
-- `String() string` - exports the object to a JSON string,
+- `String() string` - exports the object into a JSON string,
 ```go
 fmt.Println(object.String())
 ```

-- `FormatString(indent int) string` - exports the object to a well-arranged JSON string with the given indentation,
+- `FormatString(indent int) string` - exports the object into a well-arranged JSON string with the given indentation,
 ```go
 fmt.Println(object.FormatString(4))
 ```

-- `Dict() map[string]any` - exports the object to a Go map,
+- `Dict() map[string]any` - exports the object into a Go map,
 ```go
 var dict map[string]any
 dict = object.Dict()
 ```

-- `Keys() List` - exports all keys of the object to an AnyType list,
+- `Keys() List` - exports all keys of the object into an AnyType list,
 ```go
 var keys anytype.List
 keys = object.Keys()
 ```

-- `Values() List` - exports all values of the object to an AnyType list.
+- `Values() List` - exports all values of the object into an AnyType list.
 ```go
 var values anytype.List
 values = object.Values()